typedb/typedb/docs/pages/documentation/11-examples/working-with-tweets.md

 ## Inserting Tweets Into The Knowledge Base

-At this point our little program already has a clearly defined ontology, and is able to listen to incoming tweets.
+At this point our little program already has a clearly defined schema, and is able to listen to incoming tweets.
 However, we have yet to decide what exactly we're going to do with them.
 In this section we will have a look at how to:

 1. Insert an incoming tweet into the knowledge base
 2. Insert a user who posted the tweet, only once — we don't want to insert the same user twice